samsrf/samsrf/ReadMe.md

 - Changed default camera position for right hemisphere (DSS)
 - Simplified support for multi-subject Srf data in DisplayMaps (DSS)
 - Added function for Beta denoising & checkbox in DisplayMaps (DSS)
-- Added default option for restricting DisplayMaps to a ROI (DSS)
+- Added default option for restricting DisplayMaps & DelineationTool to a ROI (DSS)
+- Default display is now based on occipital mesh coordinates instead of ROI (DSS)
+- DelineationTool now defaults to activation loading if no field sign exists (DSS)
 - Added figure handle output to samsrf_plot for legend use (DSS)

 ## Questions/Comments?